rmoorewrs/howto/howto-build-lts17-base-crops.md

-# WR Linux LTS17 Platform build using Mirror, CROPS/Poky and Docker
+# WR Linux LTS17 BASE Platform build using Mirror, CROPS/Poky and Docker

 CROPS (CROssPlatformS) is a Yocto project aimed at providing a consistent build environment and avoiding build host contamination through the use of Linux containers.
 Docker is used in this example.

-Note that the build and mirror directory live on your build host and are temporarily mounted by your CROPS container.
+The build and mirror directory live on your build host and are temporarily mounted by your CROPS container.
 Many options are possible but the defaults here will create the CROPS container on demand and delete it on exit.
 The contents of the mirror and build directory are always left intact.

+>Note:
+- You can successfully build without the mirror, by cloning your final project directly from github.
+However, a mirror will reduce the number of do_fetch() errors you might encounter on any given day and is recommended.
+- Depending on your host OS, the Crops container is often not necessary.
+Again, Crops gives a consistent build environment and reduces the possibility of build host-related errors, once set up, its very easy to use ... but optional.

 ## Requirements for build host/VM:
 - A host (Linux, Mac, Windows) that supports a recent version of docker
 - see the docker website and/or your distro's instructions for installing docker.
 - sudo privilege
 - external internet access
 - python 2.7.x (python 3 may work as well)